CopernicaMarketingSoftware/Documentation/Mailerq/rabbitmq-config.md

 MailerQ uses several queues and exchanges to manage email messages.
 MailerQ creates these queues itself, in the MailerQ configuration you can name these queues.
-Only the MailerQ outbox is mandatory, if you want to disable the other queues they can be simply left empty.
+Only the MailerQ outbox is mandatory, if you want to disable the other queues the field behind them can be simply be left empty.

 ```
 rabbitmq-exchange:      <Name of your rabbitmq exchange>